Technical Advisory Committee for Credit Union Data Strategy and Digital Transformation

 Mandate

-FSRA is establishing the Advisory Committee as a standing multi-year committee that will provide expert insight to FSRA as we seek to improve regulatory efficiency and effectiveness by using data, analytics, and technology.
+FSRA is establishing the Advisory Committee as a standing two-year committee that will provide expert insight to FSRA as we seek to improve regulatory efficiency and effectiveness by using data, analytics, and technology.

 Advisory Committee Membership